 - Removing and cleaning the blower wheel

-Some of these things you may charge for, some of them you may do as part of a maintenance or service call, but either way, when you do them well, the customer feels good about what you did because it's something they can see and understand.
+You may charge for some of these things, or you may do them as part of a maintenance or service call.
+Either way, when you do these things well, the customer feels good about what you did because it's something they can see and understand.

 Act Like You Are Having a Good Day

 When a tech shows up with a sour look on their face and starts complaining about the dispatcher or their boss or the other company or that OTHER customer, it rarely ends well.
 Customers may even smile and nod or even commiserate, but they do this not because they like it; they are afraid they will be the next victim of the negativity.

 If you want customers to be happy, then you need to be happy and set a rule NEVER to complain about anything with a customer.

 Watch Out for Pets

 If the customer has a pet, ask if they are prone to bolt for the door so that you can make sure not to let it get out.
 It's best never to open gates or doors without asking first anyway.
-People take their pets very seriously, so treat them like precious occupants of the home.
+People take their pets very seriously.
+So, treat them like precious occupants of the home.

 Look like a Pro

 While you don't need to have a perfect white shirt or gelled hair, you do need to look the part of an HVAC expert so that when the customer sees you, they will feel confident in your ability.
 That means coming to the door with your “go-kit” of tools in hand, reasonably well kept, and a look that says you are ready to take their problem seriously and take care of it.
 In my honest opinion, clear eyes, a smile, and a brisk walk say more about a person than whether they have a beard, a few tattoos, and an untucked shirt.